Tom Starke: Paderborn 07

 It was announced that Starke joined Paderborn 07 on 6 January 2006, signing a two–year contract, with Bayer Leverkusen including a buyback clause.

 Starke made his Paderborn 07 debut, playing the whole game, in a 1–1 draw against SpVgg Unterhaching on 20 January 2006.
 He then helped the side keeping four clean sheets in the next four matches.
 Stark quickly became the first choice goalkeeper for the side and made an impression.
 He was booked once for giving away a penalty during a match against Alemannia Aachen on 21 April 2006, in which he failed to save a penalty despite winning 3–1.
 At the end of the 2005–06 season, Starke had made seventeen appearances in all competitions.

 Starke started the 2006–07 season well when he kept a clean sheet in the first two league matches against Eintracht Braunschweig and FC Augsburg.
 Starke continued to be a first choice goalkeeper for the side for most of the 2006–07 season.
-Since the start of the season, Starke started in every match as a first choice goalkeeper until he suffered a knee injury that saw him missing three matches.
+Since the start of the season, Starke started in every match as a first choice goalkeeper until he suffered a knee injury that saw him miss three matches.
 Starke returned on 11 March 2007 to the starting line–up and played the whole game in a 3–2 win against Rot-Weiss Essen.
 He later regained his first choice goalkeeper role for the rest of the 2006–07 season.
 In that season, Starke made thirty-two appearances in all competitions.